Conversions of Private Foundations to Donor Advised FundsSubmitted by American Endowment Foundation on April 30th, 2018

 - enables relatively turnkey processing of grantee due diligence and grant processing.

 The private foundation directors and trustees can retain advisory roles over the distribution of the new donor advised fund and can set general parameters on the types of distributions to be consistent with the private foundation's mission.
-The family name can still be associated with the giving if this is desired and often the investment advisors of the private foundation can continue to manage the investments of the donor advised funds if certain minimum deposits in the new donor advised fund are made.
+The family name can still be associated with the giving if this is desired and often the investment advisors of the private foundation can continue to manage the investments of the donor advised funds if certain minimum deposits in the new donor advised fund are made and the family can create multiple donor advised funds with each branch acting as advisors for each separate fund.

 Terminating a Private Foundation